6 Creating automatic analysis pipelines

 1. Take about 1 minute to think about the workflow you use.
 Try to think of the exact steps you need to take, what exactly you do, and how long that usually takes.

-2. For 8 min, in your group share and discuss what you’ve thought.
+2. For 8 minutes, share and discuss your thoughts in your group.
 How do your experiences compare to each other?

-3. For the remaining time, we’ll briefly share with everyone about what they’ve thought and discussed.
+3. For the remaining time, we’ll briefly share with everyone what they’ve thought and discussed.

 6.3 What is a data analysis “pipeline”?